-Would you like to learn about the power of nonviolence, the global movement taking shape now, and nonprofit management too?
+Would you like to learn about the power of nonviolence, the global diverse movement taking shape now, and nonprofit management too?
 Then please consider applying to be an NVI Intern.
 (For information on our NYC office's impressive program, please see below.)

 Internships are available in our DC office for students and non-students, and can be arranged for-credit with colleges and universities.
 We are working to raise funds to build our Internship Program.
 Currently these are unpaid internships.

 As Nonviolence International’s staff is relatively small, interns play an integral role in NVI’s projects and functioning as a cohesive organization.
 While interns work closely with an NVI staff member, they are also expected to exhibit independence, creativity and self-sufficiency.
 Interns must be able to dedicate at least 15-20 hours per week on average for a minimum of three months.
 Each intern will have their time split between research, programmatic support, organizational outreach, and administrative tasks.